AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

 If a workflow fails, take the following steps:

 1. Check the workflow journal.
-For more on this, refer to the [Monitor workflow execution](../../workflow/using/monitoring-workflow-execution.md) and [Display logs](../../workflow/using/monitoring-workflow-execution.md#displaying-logs) sections.
+For more on this, refer to the [Monitoring workflow execution](../../workflow/using/monitoring-workflow-execution.md) and [Display logs](../../workflow/using/monitoring-workflow-execution.md#displaying-logs) sections.
 1. Monitor technical workflows.
 For more on this refer to the [this section](../../workflow/using/monitoring-technical-workflows.md).
 1. Look for failures on the individual workflow activities.